How do credit card transaction fees work? Our guide breaks down the types of fees, common pricing models, and everything else you need to know.

 Pros

-- Better transparency regarding processor’s markup
+- Better transparency regarding the processor’s markup

 - Generally less expensive for mid-sized and larger businesses